cea-hpc/sshproxy/README.md

 debug = true
 ```

-To modify the routes or SSH options we use another sub-table:
+To modify the routes, environment or SSH options we use another sub-table:

 ```
 [groups.foo.routes]